NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 		Arrow Keys -> Move in any of the 8 directions and navigate through the menu.
 		Enter -> Start game from menu and open/close menu when in game.
-		Spacebar -> Hold it to charge the stamina bar and select items in the menu.
+		Spacebar -> Use the equipped item.
+Hold it to charge the stamina bar.
+		R -> Select item in the menu.
-		E -> Attack
+		E -> Attack.
+		Q -> Open chests.

 	Controller:

 		D-Pad -> move in any of the 8 directions and navigate through the menu.
 		Start -> Navigate trhough game intro and open/close the ingame menu.
 		A -> Select items from the menu.
+Open chests.
 		X -> Attack
-		B -> Hold it to charge the stamina bar.
+		B -> Use equipped item.
+Hold it to charge the stamina bar.

 	DEBUG MODE: